LMH01/alpha_tui/docs/interface_and_usage.md

 When the last instruction was executed the following window is displayed.
 You can restart by pressing `[s]` or exit the program by pressing `[q]`. ![Program finished example](../media/gui_program_finished.png)

+Below the memory cells section the address of the instruction that is executed next is displayed.

+When a program is loaded that contains at least one `CALL` function, the internal `Call stack` is automatically displayed at the right side of the tui.
+This call stack contains the addresses of instructions where the execution should continue when `return` is called.
+This window can be manually shown or hidden by using `[c]`.

 ### Custom instructions

 When in the normal run mode, you can press the `i` key to open up a popup window where a custom instruction can be entered, that should be executed at the current position in the program.
 You can use the `up` and `down` arrow keys to navigate the history of executed custom instructions.
 If an instruction is selected in that list, it is executed by pressing `enter`.
 By typing in the input field you can filter the list.
 To deselect the list and use the instruction newly written into the text field, press the `up` arrow key, until the list is no longer selected.
 Pressing `enter` will run the instruction written in the text field.